© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows on Troston Heath, one known as Black Hill is a scheduled monument protected by Historic England under reference 1017791.
 View the official record →

-The Two bowl barrows on Troston Heath in Suffolk form a Bronze Age funerary complex of archaeological significance.
+Two bowl barrows on Troston Heath is a Bronze Age funerary monument comprising two earthen burial mounds located in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017791.

 Two bowl barrows on Troston Heath, one known as Black Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017791.